 To perform this tutorial you must have a supported version of Microsoft Visual Studio installed, in addition to the WPF and Silverlight Add-in Extensibility SDK (which must be installed after Visual Studio).

-Note: For a list of supported Microsoft Visual Studio versions, see the Micro Focus Unified Functional Testing Product Availability Matrix.
+Note: For a list of supported Microsoft Visual Studio versions, see the Micro Focus UFT One Support Matrix.

-This tutorial uses the UFT WPF CustomServer project template in Visual Studio to set up the files necessary to create the toolkit support set.
-When you develop your own support, if you want to create your toolkit support set files manually, follow the steps in How to Create Support for a Custom WPF or Silverlight Toolkit.
+This tutorial uses the UFT One WPF CustomServer project template in Visual Studio to set up the files necessary to create the toolkit support set.
+When you develop your own support, if you want to create your toolkit support set files manually, follow the steps in How to Create Support for a Custom Toolkit.

 The WPF Calendar application is installed in: <WPF and Silverlight Add-in Extensibility SDK installation folder>\samples\WPFExtCalendarSample\Application.

 The <WPF and Silverlight Add-in Extensibility SDK installation folder>\samples\WPFExtCalendarSample\Support folder contains the Microsoft Visual Studio solution and XML files that make up support for this control, similar to the support you create in this tutorial.
 You can refer to these files while you perform the tutorial.